-Olympus E-420 versus Olympus E-600
+Olympus E-420 vs E-600

 The Olympus E-420 and the Olympus E-600 are two digital cameras that were announced, respectively, in March 2008 and August 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-420 has a resolution of 10 megapixel, whereas the E-600 provides 12.2 MP.
+The E-420 has a resolution of 10 megapixels, whereas the E-600 provides 12.2 MP.

-Body comparison: Olympus E-420 vs Olympus E-600
+Body comparison: Olympus E-420 vs E-600

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-600 is somewhat larger (3 percent) than the Olympus E-420.
 Moreover, the E-600 is markedly heavier (22 percent) than the E-420.
 In this context, it is worth noting that neither the E-420 nor the E-600 are weather-sealed.